MyHackInfo/Algoritham-In-JavaScript/README.md

 # Algoritham-In-JavaScript
-I write some Algoritham Using JavaScript
+I write some Algoritham Using JavaScript.
+All Algoritham are Basic.